Sean Patrick Fannon

 Sean Patrick Fannon is an American role-playing game designer and writer.
 He has been working in the gaming industry since 1988, and is best known for his work with the Savage Worlds game system, including his epic fantasy setting, Shaintar, and his conversion of the classic game Rifts.
 He has also worked as a designer in the video game industry and a consultant in the film industry.

-Personal life
+Early life

 Fannon was born on January 4, 1966, in Tennessee.
 He began playing role-playing games in 1977.
-Before becoming a successful game designer, he worked as a deputy sheriff, airline agent, and armored car driver.
+He worked as a deputy sheriff, airline agent, and armored car driver.
 He attended West Point from 1984 to 1986.
-He currently lives in Littleton, Colorado.

 Career in role-playing games

 Early works

 Fannon's career in the gaming industry began in 1988, writing freelance articles and reviews for small-press magazines.
 He then wrote multiple books for Hero Games' Champions RPG, which led to a job as the Continuity Director of the Champions Universe line.
 He also wrote books for the Shatterzone RPG and the original Star Wars RPG from West End Games and articles for Shadis Magazine, Adventurer's Club Magazine, and TSR's Dragon Magazine.

 In 1995, Fannon wrote The Fantasy Roleplaying Gamer's Bible, an introduction to the role-playing hobby, for Prima Entertainment.
 A second edition of the book was published by Obsidian Studios in 1999.
 This book has been cited as a good introductory guide to roleplaying games for people that are not roleplayers.

 Multimedia company IEI's games division 8th Wonder Games hired Fannon in 1996 to target the role-playing games niche.

 Fannon was one of the staff to join new company FASA as it was being put together in 2012, with his role in marketing and promotion.